Product prototyping is one of the most rewarding things you can do in the process of developing a new product.

 Prototypes to attract investors.

 When approaching potential investors, a prototype of your design will ensure you are taken more seriously.
-A prototype will always distinguish an idea from sketch or computer-generated image version.
+A prototype will always distinguish an idea from a sketch or computer-generated image version.
 An inventor armed with a prototype will be viewed as a serious innovator with a purpose well thought through and a feasible project idea to take to market.

 Prototypes benefiting all areas of your organisation.